chetanmittaldev/chetanmittaldev/README.md

 - ⚡ Fun fact: ...
 -->

-I am a Language Geek and CTO with a strong interest in building projects that are accessible to everyone.
-You can check my [company website](https://www.rightapp4u.com).
+I am a Language Geek and Educator with a strong interest in building projects that are accessible to everyone.

 Learning new things fills me with excitement and I am always eager to share my learning in public and pass on my knowledge through [my blog](https://blog.chetanmittaldev.com) and [Twitter](https://twitter.com/chetanmittaldev).